Yobuligo/collections.typescript/README.md

 const variant3 = listOf(initialElements);
 ```

-To initialize elements of map types, an instance of type _Pair_ has to be passed into, which can be created by function _pair()_
+To initialize elements of map types, an instance of type _Pair_ has to be passed into, which can be created by function _pair()_.

 ```
 const map = mapOf(pair(1, 2), pair(3, 4));